Professor-G/MicroLIA/docs/source/Examples.rst

    model.plot_conf_matrix(data_y=data_y, savefig=True)

-From this csv file we can also load the feature names corresponding to the the data_x array, which can be used when plotting the feture selection history:
+From this csv file we can also load the feature names corresponding to the the data_x array, which can be used when plotting the feature selection history:

 .. code-block:: python